To support NaFFAA’s major goals, below are some of the Key Initiatives for 2017-2018:

 According to AAPI Data, only 59% of eligible Filipino voters were registered and only 50% voted in the 2016 election.
 Since 2002, NaFFAA’s non-partisan civic engagement program, “FilAm Vote,” has aimed to unite, build, and increase political empowerment through voter registration, voter education, voter protection, and Get Out The Vote (GOTV).
 In 2017, NaFFAA partnered with the New Virginia Majority Education Fund and registered more than 50 new voters, knocked on almost 1,000 doors, and made nearly 5,000 calls in less than 6 weeks for the November 2017 Virginia gubernatorial election.
 In 2018, NaFFAA will continue its FilAm Vote program across the country during the midterm elections targeting key Filipino American states and districts.

 According to the U.S. Census, of the 4 million Filipinos in the United States, 1.5 million (nearly 40%) live in California, making up the second largest Asian American community in the state.
 In 2018, NaFFAA will host day-long forums focused on civic leadership and empowerment within the Filipino American community.
 Prominent speakers will discuss topics ranging from personal and professional development to civic engagement and local advocacy.
-The first forum is in San Francisco in April 2018.
+The first forum was in San Francisco in April 2018.

 Over the past 20 years, NaFFAA has led immigration advocacy campaigns and built strategic relations with policymakers at the federal, state, and local level.
 NaFFAA is committed to protecting family reunification, fighting for the DREAM Act, and defending the nearly 5,000 young Filipinos who have benefited from Deferred Action for Childhood Arrivals (DACA).
 NaFFAA is the only Filipino American member organization of the National Council of Asian Pacific Americans (NCAPA), a coalition of more than 30 national organizations.